univention/univention-corporate-server/doc/manual/idm-cloud/office-365.rst

 :samp:`saml/idp/entityID/supplement/{Aliasname}=true` needs to be set on all domain controllers responsible for single sign-on.

-IdP initiated logins can be done via the portal tile that the App creates during the configuration of the first connection.
+IdP initiated logins can be done via the Univention Portal tile that the App creates during the configuration of the first connection.
 All subsequent connections would need their dedicated portal tiles.
 The App does not create those.
 Instead, there is a script